At Our School

 Staff are required to be vigilant to the possibility of children accessing or sharing materials likely to promote extreme views.
 Such materials may be paper-based or computer based including through children's use of social media.
 Staff will always bring any materials and/or concerns to the attention of the Head Teacher or in her absence, the Deputy Head Teacher, who will act upon information appropriately.
 Such materials are viewed as a safeguarding concern.

-All school staff have undertaken PREVENT training, which will be updated this academic year (2020/21).
+All school staff have undertaken PREVENT training, which is regularly updated.